asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 {{</code>}}

-The 'payload' object defines how the message must be structured.
-In this example, the message must be a string and match the given regular expression in the format "hello {name}" string.
+The `payload` object defines how the message must be structured.
+In this example, the message must be a string and match the given regular expression in the format `hello {name}` string.

 ## Conclusion

-We've seen how to define our simple Hello World app but, **how do we send a message to our Hello World application?**
+We've seen how to define your simple Hello World app but, **how do you send a message to your Hello World application?**

-On the next chapter, you'll learn about the `servers` property.
+In the next chapter, you'll learn about the `servers` property.

 {{%next-chapter url="/docs/getting-started/servers"%}}